Kei Koito's Biography

 JURIES, LECTURES, SEMINARS, MASTERCLASSES

-Kei Koito has frequently served as a member of juries at numerous international organ competitions including Grand Prix Bach of Lausanne, Wasquehal, St-Omer, Maastricht, Aachen, Liège, Genève, Alkmaar, St Albans.
+Kei Koito has frequently served as a member of juries at numerous international organ competitions including Wasquehal, St-Omer, Maastricht, Aachen, Liège, Genève, Alkmaar, as well as the Grand Prix Bach de Lausanne and at the 50th St Albans Competition.
 She has also been invited to give lectures, master-classes and seminars at prestigious institutions such as the Royal Academy of Music in London, Austria Baroque Academy in Gmunden/Salzburg, Conservatory of Rouen, Conservatory of Québec, Conservatory of Buenos Aires, University of Belgrad, and many others.

 Kei Koito is a founder and artistic director of the Festival Bach de Lausanne (Lausanne Bach Festival / Bachfest Lausanne) created in 1997.
 The Festival Bach consists of concerts by orchestras, ensembles, choirs, and soloists, as well as conferences, seminars, and master-classes.
 The musical aesthetics of the festival are always connected to the music of J.S.
 Bach.
 The program mainly comprises the repertoires of early music (from the sixteenth to the first half of the eighteenth centuries).

 Between 2012 and 2016, she also participated in productions of Baroque operas by Monteverdi, Lully and Purcell, as well as of secular cantatas by J. S. Bach, Handel’s oratorios and other Baroque composers in the framework of the Lausanne Bach Festival at the Opera of the same city.